haraka/haraka-plugin-geoip/README.md

     distance: 1539    // in kilometers
     range:    [ 3479299040, 3479299071 ],

-`geoip` also adds entries like this to your logs:
+This module also adds entries like this to your logs:

     [geoip] US
     [geoip] US, WA
     [geoip] US, WA, Seattle
     [geoip] US, WA, Seattle, 1319km

 Calculating the distance requires the public IP of this mail server.
-This may be the IP that Haraka is bound to.
-If not, make sure that `haraka-net-utils.get_public_ip` can figure it out (via STUN or in `smtp.ini`).
+See config.distance.

 # CONFIG